UofT-DSI/sampling/03_instructional_team/markdown_slides/03_simple_probability_samples_slides.md

 - This is a measure of the variability of values of $\bar{y}$ computed from different samples.

+- **Estimator variance tells us how much our sample mean would differ across different samples *n***

+---

+# Estimator Variance

 - ***n/N*** is called the **sampling fraction** and represents the proportion of individuals from the population captured in the sample.

 - **(1 - *n/N* )** is called the **finite population correction**.

 - As sample size increases, the value of the sampling fraction increases and the value of the finite population correction (and thus, estimate variance) decreases

-  - As sample size increases, we gain more information about the population, and the variance of our estimate decreases
+**As sample size increases, we gain more information about the population, and the variance of our estimate decreases**

 ---

-# Standard Error and CV
+# Standard Error

 - The **standard error (SE)** is the square root of the estimated variance of: $\bar{y}$

   > $$ SE(\bar{y})=\sqrt{\hat{V}(\bar{y})}=\sqrt{\frac{s^2}{n}(1-\frac{n}{N})} $$

+- **SE tells us how much our sample mean would differ from our population mean, AKA: as sample size increases, we gain more information about the population and the variance of our estimate decreases**

+---

+# Coefficient of Variation

 - The SE can be used to calculate the **coefficient of variation (CV)** for: $\bar{y} \neq 0$

   > $$ \hat{C}V(\bar{y})=\frac{SE(\bar{y})}{\bar{y}} $$

 - The CV is a unitless measure of relative variability.
 The estimated CV is the SE expressed as a percentage of the sample mean.

----

-# Weights

 ---